-Reggie got his first guitar shortly after that, and turned out to be a fast learner, cutting Rockabilly sessions in Memphis while still in his teens.
-In 1956, he was invited to join Eddie Bond and The Stompers, a local outfit that was tearing it up in the clubs.
+Back in Memphis, he would cut one of his first sessions, backing Barney Burcham with The Daydreamers on Meteor in 1955.
+In ’56, he was invited to join Eddie Bond and The Stompers, a popular outfit that was tearing it up in the clubs.
 Reggie’s first recording with the band, Rockin’ Daddy, was picked up by Mercury and became a strong regional seller.
-He was soon Criss-Crossing The South in rockabilly package tours with Johnny Cash and Carl Perkins.
+He was soon criss-crossing The South in rockabilly package tours with folks like Johnny Cash and Carl Perkins.

 Johnny Horton, who was riding the C&W charts with Honky Tonk Man, was also on those tours, and soon hired Reggie away from Bond as his new guitar player.
 Along with Horton’s bass player (and manager) Tillman Franks, they performed as a trio in the shows from that point on.
 In 1957, Reggie would move from Memphis to Shreveport, Louisiana where he would be featured alongside Horton on the wildly popular Louisiana Hayride.
 He also continued to tour with other Hayride artists, which soon began to take its toll.